S3-working-group/s3-practical-guide/slides.md

 * Does this objection reveal how a (proposed or current) **action or agreement**:
     * harms response to any organizational driver?
     * can be improved right now?
-    * prevents or diminishes someone's contribution to responding to a driver?
+    * prevents or diminishes someone's contribution towards responding to a driver?
     * is in conflict with the organization's values?
     * is considered not ‘safe enough’ to try?